 These days Facebook makes it hard to get exposure for anything on the platform unless you put some dollars behind it.
 If you haven’t noticed that your organic Facebook Page posts are getting fewer and fewer impressions and engagements, then you’re either asleep at the wheel, or you’re lucky enough to have super ultra-engaged fans.
 Instead of sitting around crying over Zucker’s total selfishness and greed, it may be better to suck it up and put some money behind your marketing, which is generally what you have to do on most other marketing channels to get exposure anyway.

 Facebook ad campaigns can be pretty simple to put together – you certainly don’t need an agency (charging $200+ an hour) to do it for you.
 However, there are a few little tips and tricks that can help you get the most bang for your buck when it comes to Facebook advertising.
-Back in 2012 I posted an article on 10 ways to optimize your Facebook ads, but times have changed since then and so has Facebook’s ad platforms.
+Back in 2012, I posted an article on 10 ways to optimize your Facebook ads, but times have changed since then, and so have Facebook’s ad platforms.
 And so, an update is required!
 Behold – the tips:

 1. Test multiple images